 Main, Jackie and Dillard, Amanda, "Effects of Self-affirmation on Coping and Motivational Systems" (2012).
 Student Summer Scholars.
-Paper 66.
+66.

 Self-affirmation theory proposes that people’s beliefs and behaviors are motivated by a desire to view the self as moral, adaptive, and capable (Aronson, Cohen, & Nail, 1999; Steele, 1988).
 Researchers have found that allowing one to affirm the self-concept decreases defensiveness toward threatening health information including greater acceptance of the information and greater intentions to change a health behavior.
 However, few studies have examined possible reasons self-affirmation has these effects.
 In this study, college students were randomly assigned to either a self-affirmed condition in which they wrote an essay about their most important personal value or a non-affirmed condition in which they wrote about a non-personal value.
 Participants then responded to a hypothetical health scenario and completed coping, personality and other individual difference measures.
 We examined effects of the self-affirmation on coping responses and motivation, as well as whether personality moderated these responses.